stefan-hoeck/idris2-tutorial/src/Tutorial/Prim.md

 and executed when it is being displayed to other users.

 We want to make sure, that this cannot happen on our own web page.
-In order to protect us from this attack, we can either disallow certain characters like `'<'` or `'>'` completely, but if our chat service is targeted at programmers, this might be overly restrictive.
+In order to protect us from this attack, we could for instance disallow certain characters like `'<'` or `'>'` completely (although this might not be enough!), but if our chat service is targeted at programmers, this will be overly restrictive.
 An alternative is to escape certain characters before rendering them on the page.

 ```idris